CruelDrool/WP-phpBB-bridge/README.md

          AND user_type != 2
 WITH cascaded CHECK OPTION;
 ```
-5. Re-create *wp_usermeta* (you may be able to get away with just truncating and altering the table).
+6. Re-create *wp_usermeta* (you may be able to get away with just truncating and altering the table).
 Basing the following code on export from [phpMyAdmin](https://www.phpmyadmin.net/), since Wordpress updates have altered the table since I first did it:
+(Note that the inserts are for user_id 2.
+As the way the plugin is written now, you may be able to skip doing any inserts as long as you're a [Founder](https://wiki.phpbb.com/Founder))
 ```SQL
 ALTER TABLE wp_usermeta RENAME TO wp_usermeta_bak;